heyitsdoodler/hbml/readme.md

 3. Attributes can be added inside square brackets [] appended to the element name.

     - The last set of attributes appended to an element will be the only one that takes effect.
-    - This behaviour allows removing or overwriting the language property of ':root', ':root[]' to remove, ':root[lang="fr"]' to overwrite.
+    - This behaviour allows removing or overwriting the language property of `:root`, `:root[]` to remove, `:root[lang="fr"]` to overwrite.

 4. After the element a pair of braces {} can be added to define the contents of the element, these are not required if the element is empty or is void.

 5. Inside the braces child elements may be added, text nodes* may be added ("Hello, World!"), and multiline comments may be added (/* comment */).

 *Text nodes can be defined with "double quotes", 'single quotes', or \`back ticks\`

 Example empty section element with an id of "wrapper"

 ```hbml
 section#wrapper
 ```

 Example empty div element with a class of "holder"

 ```hbml
 div.holder
 ```

 Example p element with inline style

 ```hbml
 p[style="color: red;"] {"Hello, World!"}
 ```

 Example h1 element using single child syntax followed by multi child syntax

 ```hbml
 h1 > "Single child syntax only allows one text node or child element"